 Aaron Soloman's Harlam journey began as an 11-year-old Sharon camper in 2007.
 As a staff member from 2014-2020, he worked on the seasonal staff, first as a cabin counselor and then unit supervisor.
 Aaron grew up in Cheltenham, PA, right outside of Philadelphia, and graduated from Brandeis University in May 2018.
 Since then, he has spent time living and working in Philadelphia, Los Angeles, New Jersey, and now lives in Manhattan.
 He previously served as the Coordinator of Youth and Family Engagement at Temple Emanu-El in Westfield, NJ while participating in the URJ CLASP (Camp Leader and Synagogue Professional) Fellowship with Camp Harlam.
-Most recently, Aaron has been working as a Full-Time Educator at Central Synagogue's Lese Center for Living Judaism Religious School in Manhattan.
+Most recently, Aaron worked as a Full-Time Educator at Central Synagogue's Lese Center for Living Judaism Religious School in Manhattan.

 Aaron is responsible for all of our daily programs and activity areas (and their staff).
 In his free time, Aaron loves music, watching Philadelphia sports teams try to improve their luck, exercising, and trying new foods.
-Aaron can't wait to join the team and work with the Harlam community that has helped make him the person he is today.
+Aaron loves to work with this team and the Harlam community that has helped make him the person he is today.